TIPS FOR ONLINE THERAPY

 1. Use headphones or earbuds with built in microphones.
 If you don't, the sound of my voice is fed back through your microphone and I get to hear myself twice.

 2. Make sure you're close to your internet router.
 The farther away you are, the more likely we will be to experience poor video quality and sync issues between audio and video.
+You will need at least 1.5 Mbps or higher with a latency of less than 50ms for good call quality.
+You can test your connection here.

 4. If a video call ends due to software, a device, or poor internet connection, I will always attempt to reconnect, and if not successful, call you at the number I have on file.